shw1/Customized-Virtual-File-System/README.md

 ![image](https://github.com/shw1/Customized-Virtual-File-System/assets/108781084/0c1c3646-a1c8-4eb7-b791-b4f5dd63be67)

-command to used Customized VFS:
+b. command to used Customized VFS:

-man : man  command will give description of how to used different commands link read, write, create etc
+1. man : man  command will give description of how to used different commands link read, write, create etc

-Customized VFS: > man create
+2. Customized VFS: > man create

 ![image](https://github.com/shw1/Customized-Virtual-File-System/assets/108781084/6058a9ed-c932-437f-a9e0-01793ff93e0d)

-clear : clear  command will used to clear the console
+3. clear : clear  command will used to clear the console

-Customized VFS: > clear
+4. Customized VFS: > clear
+5.
-create: create command is used to create new file with permission 1 (read only), 2(write only) and 3(read and write).
+6. create: create command is used to create new file with permission 1 (read only), 2(write only) and 3(read and write).

-Customised VFS : > create myfile.txt 3
+7. Customised VFS : > create myfile.txt 3
-File is successfully created with file descriptor : 0
+8. File is successfully created with file descriptor : 0

-Customized VFS : > create myfile.txt 1 // read only file
+9. Customized VFS : > create myfile.txt 1 // read only file

-Customized VFS : > create myfile.txt 2 // write only file
+10. Customized VFS : > create myfile.txt 2 // write only file

-Customized VFS : > create myfile.txt 3 // read and write only file
+11. Customized VFS : > create myfile.txt 3 // read and write only file
 write: write command is used to write in file